 From Wales, For Wales: A Smarter Economy

-Instead, our plans for a smarter economy will be based on expanding, supporting, and protecting domestic businesses.
+Instead, we aim for a smarter economy will be based on expanding, supporting, and protecting domestic businesses.

 We will adopt a new Local First policy built around local ownership of the economy, infrastructure, and business, and a sustainable skills base for a revived workforce and economy.